Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ## Adding objects via primitive geometries

-The scene's set up and ready for being populated with 3D objects.
+The scene is set up and ready for being populated with 3D objects.
 Many of them can be created using primitive geometries like boxes, circles, cylinders, planes and spheres.

 three.js has a built-in `CircleGeometry`, but we only want a circle line for the ship's course, not a circle surface.
 To achieve this we can use the `LineBasicMaterial` and build the geometry ourselves, by pushing vertices into an empty `Geometry`.
 The geometry and material are then combined to form a `THREE.Line` object.